 There was standing room only and, as more and more people squeezed on, I found myself crushed into a corner near the far door, unable to move or hang on to much, mainly held in place by other bodies.
 My resilience (and PTSD) was being tested and it was a thoroughly unpleasant experience.

 As we set off, I could feel the panic rising in my throat.
 I began to sweat profusely, mouth went dry and the nausea rose from the pit of my stomach.
 I bit my tongue hard in an effort to ward off the crying out I could feel welling up in me as the flashbacks began again, coming ever thicker and faster.
-Alongside all this the arthritis in my legs began to flame with painful heat making standing excruciating but there was no way I was every going to find anywhere to sit.
+Alongside all this the arthritis in my legs began to flame with painful heat making standing excruciating but there was no way I was ever going to find anywhere to sit.

 I was literally stuck in a corner with no visible way out, feeling absolutely terrible and in pain…and this is where resilience all stems from.